 I prefer renting from one of the international car companies that you find online but there are also local rental offices all over the island that will rent a car, scooter, or ATV to you.
 (The local companies are the only option for scooters and ATVs.)

 For airport pickup you can reserve through Rentalcars.com and pickup from one of the kiosks at the airport.
 The airport is very small and it’s super easy to get your car.
 From the airport, it’s an easy 10-minute drive to Mykonos Town.
 About 15 minutes to the beaches of Platys Gialos, Ornos, Psarou, Agios Ioannis, and Elia.

 The ferry port in Mykonos is chaotic when a ferry arrives.
 I would not advise doing a rental car pickup at the port – it’s very busy and meeting your car company will not be straightforward.
 Take a bus or taxi into Mykonos Town and pickup late in the day or maybe even the next day.

 Should I Rent A Car In Mykonos?

-It definitely makes getting around the island much easier and there are areas of the island you’ll explore in a car that you wouldn’t if you were solely reliant on the bus.
+Renting a car makes getting around Mykonos much easier and there are areas of the island you’ll explore in a car that you wouldn’t if you were solely reliant on the bus.
 Mykonos Town is the hub of the bus system on Mykonos and there are direct buses from there to pretty much every corner of the island.
 But if you’re staying at one of the beaches, then you need to take a bus to Mykonos Town and then another bus to Ano Mera or other spots around the island.
 Mykonos Town parking can be difficult but you’ll always be able to find something.
-Often up the hilly roads south of Mykonos Town and from there you’ll need to walk a few minutes back into town.
+Parking is often found up the hilly roads south of Mykonos Town and from there you’ll need to walk a few minutes back into town.